 Sales Incentive Reporting Augmented with Google Analytics

 In the world of sales incentive reporting, you are sure to have heard of Google Analytics.
 It’s a useful tool for measuring your sales incentive program’s website analytics and engagement.
-It collects traffic data and compiles it into useful reports that help measure basic information that is vital to the effectiveness of a website.
-You can measure visitors, traffic sources, content, and goal progress.
-All essential pieces of the puzzle to the long-term success of any incentive program.
+It collects traffic data and compiles it into valuable reports that help measure basic information that is vital to the effectiveness of a website.
+You can measure visitors, traffic sources, content, and goal progress—all essential pieces of the puzzle to the long-term success of any incentive program.

 “But, how do I use Google Analytics in the context of sales incentive reporting?” you may ask.
 Great question!

 Key Behaviors to Track in a Sales Incentive Program